evdev9/3040-A3/API_Description.md

 ### API Description
 - This API enables you to receive information about COVID-19 in Manitoba

-### Description of Resources and Available Endpoints
+### Description of Resource and Available Endpoints

 > The **mb_stats** resource is how you receive Covid-19 stats for Manitoba.
 Use the mb_stats API calls to return various stats on the current covid-19 situation in Manitoba.